wp-media/backwpup/readme.txt

 = My web host notified me BackWPup was causing an inacceptable server load! = Go to Settings->Jobs and try a different option for “Reduce server load”.

 = Can I cancel a running backup job via FTP? =
 Yes.
-Go to your BackWPup temp directory and find a file named `backwpup-xyz-working.php` where “xyz” is a random string of numbers and characters.
+Go to your BackWPup temp directory and find a file named `backwpup-xyz-working.json` where “xyz” is a random string of numbers and characters.
 Delete that file to cancel the currently running backup job.

 = Can I move the temp directory to a different location? = Yes.
 You need to have writing access to the wp-config.php file (usually residing in the root directory of your WordPress installation).